Dev-Ayan-Dasgupta/dhabi/README.md

 - Changed onFocussed behaviour of Gradient button
 - Implemented biometric capability and availability checks
-- Send money Internal and Remittance developed
+- Send money Internal and Remittance (without biometric and bearer charges) developed
-- Forgot password issue fixed by stoing cif details at the time of OTP
+- Forgot password issue fixed by storing cif details at the time of OTP